 Regulation Concerns

 Governments and regulators are still working to make sense of blockchain — more specifically, how certain laws should be updated to properly address decentralization.
-While some governments are actively spearheading its adoption and others elect to wait-and-see, lingering regulatory and legal concerns hinder blockchain’s market appeal, stalling its technical development.
+While some governments are actively spearheading its adoption and others elect to wait and see, lingering regulatory and legal concerns hinder blockchain’s market appeal, stalling its technical development.

 Blockchain Applications and Use Cases